Pink Whitney & Sprite Recipe: Easy 2 Ingredient Cocktail!

 The combination creates a refreshing and tangy cocktail with a hint of sweetness, perfect for any occasion.

-Should I Serve the Pink Whitney with Sprite Cocktail Chilled?
+Should I Serve This Cocktail Chilled?

 Yes, the Pink Whitney with Sprite cocktail is best served chilled.
 Serve over ice for the easiest way to cool the drink.